karthik-s-k/my-snake-game/README.md

 To deploy the game to GitHub pages, you need to build the project and push the built files to the gh-pages branch.

-npm run build or yarn build
+- npm run build or yarn build (to create package)

-Then, switch to gh-pages branch and push the files

-- git checkout gh-pages
-- git push origin gh-pages
+- npm run deploy yarn deploy (to deploy the changes in github pages)

 ## Built With